 You must submit the original document, not a copy.
 A photocopy of your driver's license must be provided.
 Notaries.com will then submit your application to the state on your behalf.
 Once the State of Illinois appoints you as a Notary Public they will notify your County of Residence, County Clerk's Office.
 Unless there is an issue with your application you will receive a letter from your County of Residence letting you know you have been appointed.
 Please watch your mail for a letter from your County Clerk's office.
 PLEASE NOTE: It can take up to 12 weeks before you receive your letter from your county after your application has been submitted to the state.

 You will pre-order your Notary Stamp when you complete your application and purchase your notary bond at notaries.com.
-Once the State has appointed you AND you have registered your signature with your County Clerk, the county will issue your Notary Commission Certificate.
+Once the State has appointed you, they will issue your Notary Commission Certificate.
 You MUST email a copy of your Notary Commission certificate to info@notaries.com so we can manufacture your custom notary stamp.
 The state does not allow us to manufacture your stamp until we have received a copy of your Notary Commission Certificate.
-AGAIN, THE COUNTY DOES NOT NOTIFY NOTARIES.COM THAT YOU HAVE REGISTERED YOUR SIGNATURE.
-Once we receive the copy of your Notary Commission Certificate your notary stamp will be manufactured and shipped to you within 10-14 business days.
+AGAIN, THE STATE DOES NOT NOTIFY NOTARIES.COM THAT YOU HAVE REGISTERED YOUR SIGNATURE.
+Once we receive the copy of your Notary Commission Certificate your notary stamp will be manufactured and shipped to you within 7-10 business days.